varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 "Cache-Control: nocache" is ignored but if you need this you can easily add support for it.

-So make sure use issue a Cache-Control header with a max-age header.
+So make sure you issue a Cache-Control header with a max-age header.
 You can have a look at what Varnish Software's drupal server issues::